Minestom/minestom.net/docs/feature/player-capabilities.md

 Score holder names are arbitrary strings.
 The vanilla convention, usernames for players and UUIDs for other entities, is available through `Objective#scoreHolder(Entity)` and the `Entity` overloads of the update methods.

 Binding an objective to an occupied slot replaces the previous objective, and all of a player's bindings are removed when they disconnect.
-A sidebar's backing objective is accessible with `Sidebar#getObjective()` for advanced customization such as per-line number formats.
+A sidebar's backing objective is accessible with `Sidebar#getObjective()` for advanced customization such as displaying it in a team color slot.

 ## Notifications